kgoebber/Met_Computer_Apps/reading_python/reading-input-commandline.md

 > python read_commandline.py
 ```

 When you run the program it will first display the question "Type your first name " and the cursor will remain on that same line.
 It is then waiting for your response and will only move on once you hit the ENTER key.
-Once you have entered your first name, then it will propmt the second statement "Type your last name" and will put the cursor on a new line due to the `\n` newline character.
-It will again wait until you have entered something before proceeding with the remainder of the program and finally output the final print stament containing the values that you input from the commandline.
+Once you have entered your first name, then it will prompt the second statement "Type your last name" and will put the cursor on a new line due to the `\n` newline character.
+It will again wait until you have entered something before proceeding with the remainder of the program and finally output the final print statement containing the values that you input from the commandline.